-On May 21st, 2021, Her Majesty The Queen Elizabeth II, as Head of the Commonwealth, recognized Korvi Rakshand representing Bangladesh as the 181st Commonwealth Points of Light in honor of his extraordinary initiatives to engage the youth of Bangladesh in volunteering.
+Her Majesty, The Queen Elizabeth II, as Head of the Commonwealth, recognized Korvi Rakshand as the 181st Commonwealth Points of Light in honor of his extraordinary initiatives to empower the youth of Bangladesh and engage them in volunteering.
+The British High Commissioner to Bangladesh Robert Chatterton Dickson presented the award.

 The Points of Light award recognizes outstanding individual volunteers across the 54 Commonwealth nations – people who are making a change in their community.